Special permission is required to land at Virgohamna, and strict regulations are to be followed to protect the historical heritage.

 Landscape: Most of Danskøya is made up of rocky hills up to 300 metres high (maximum 351 m).
-The surface ist mostly covered with big stones and boulders.
+The surface ist mostly covered with big stones and boulders (click here for a panorama photo of that kind of landscape on the east side of Danskøya).
 The eastern part of the island, towards Smeerenburgfjord, is more flat.
 On the western side, the bay Kobbefjord (“seal bay”) is cutting into the island.
 It is generally possible to make different nice hikes on Danskøya, but the rocky surface makes hiking quite demanding and inconvenient unless you are used to that kind of terrain.
 There are no glaciers, but some permanent snowfields and some small lakes.

 Little lake on Danskøya, east of Kobbefjord.